grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Trelew had Gregory open the main ballast blow valves and the high-pressure air system blew out whatever water was left in the main tanks along with a lot of excess bubbles that burbled up the side of the boat to the delight of the children who were now climbing up the side of the _Prospect_ and running around on the deck.
 Trelew also had Gregory empty every trim tank the boat had, and turn on all the bilges.
 Long streams of foul water poured out from the side of the hull of the _Prospect_, in one case a cataract that squarely landed against the wall of a hut, and required yet another payment from Cassandra to ease the cursing.

 Getting this excess water out of the boat did raise it up though.
 When Bastian reported an additional meter of water under the keel, Trelew had them slowly move forward again.
 Percy went back down to the control room to watch the gauges.
 The _Prospect_ crept over the shallow spot with the depth-under-keel gauge lowering all the way down to the zero pin and the grounding alarm coming back on.
 Percy could swear she heard the bottom sloshing along the hull as her boat pushed through a soft, sucking muck.
-But the forward progress was not stopped this time, and they soon came over the shallow spot and the gauge showed a clear 4 meters of water under them.
+But the forward progress was not stopped this time, and they soon came over the shallow spot and the gauge showed a clear four meters of water under them.

 [//]: # (----- invisible character break)

 [//]: # (### They arrive at the dock)

-[//]: # (--- EDITED TO HERE ---)
-[//]: # (2k words from last EDIT point)

 They had to squeeze the _Prospect_ over two more shallow spots before Sir Trelew finally turned them out into a somewhat larger channel -- maybe twice the width of the _Prospect's_ beam.
 This channel was consistently deeper and there was more commercial traffic on the water.
 Sir Trelew steamed the _Prospect_ up this channel for another mile or so, picking his way through a number of places where the channel branched left or right.
 The structures along the channel got larger and larger, and the traffic on the water thinned out as they moved into a part of the city that had less day-to-day trading and was more focused on storage and warehouses.
 The structures here tended to be large flat platforms, open on the side.
 Some had roofs built over them and some were open to the sky.
 Some were stacked high with cargo waiting for a ship to be loaded onto, and others were cleared waiting for a loaded ship to come in.
 The platforms either had one side set with a row of docking pylons, or were otherwise connected to rickety piers of weathered and gray wood that extended out from the platforms into small bays that were left as open water so that bigger ships would have enough room to maneuver in them.
 Many of these piers had ships of various sizes moored up against them.
-There only a few people about though, since this area was far more heavily populated with cargo than people.
+Only a few people were about though, since this area was far more heavily populated with cargo than people.

 Finally Sir Trelew pointed to a bay off their port side while looking through the binoculars.
 He turned the _Prospect_ into the bay and Hemi could see through his own binoculars that the third dock in from the channel had a small hand-lettered sign with a dock number that matched the one on the paper he had shown to Sir Trelew.
 As Sir Trelew and Bastian worked to bring the boat alongside the dock, Hemi got on the PA and asked Chips and Gregory to meet him on the deck.
 The three of them brought thick docking hawsers up from the cargo hold through the big deck hatch and secured them to cleats on the deck.
 Gregory made a daring leap from the handholds on the side of the _Prospect_ to the dock over the sloshing water in the closing gap.
 Hemi and Chips tossed the lines over to him so he could secure them around the docking pylons.

-The dock was exceedingly narrow for handling a ship of the _Prospect's_ size, maybe just two meters or so, and when the _Prospect_ leaned its weight up against it, the whole dock shifted its center of gravity towards the other side.
+The dock was exceedingly narrow for handling a ship of the _Prospect's_ size, maybe just two meters or so wide, and when the _Prospect_ leaned its weight up against it, the whole dock shifted its center of gravity towards the other side.
 The _Prospect_ took up the entire length of the dock, and then extended another quarter ship-length out beyond it into the turnaround bay.
 The dock was supported by ancient poles of wood, weathered to a smooth but grainy gray texture.
 The cross planks had many knot holes and splintered easily under scuffing feet.
-About halfway out, the dock widened to accommodate the base of a rusty and flimsy looking crane which was left angled at its joints in such a way that it looked like a giant crooked finger of a crone cursing the fates before her.
+About halfway out, the dock widened to accommodate the base of a rusty and flimsy looking crane which was left angled at its joints in such a way that it looked like the giant crooked finger of a crone cursing the fates before her.
 Further out from the crane, the dock narrowed again to just enough space for a single person to walk.

 The dock ran into a large and mostly-empty platform.
 It was one of the platforms that had a roof built over it, supported on the same graying wood pylons as the dock, and roofed with roughly-hewn old boards that had gaps and holes that let light, and presumably rain, pass through in many places.
 At the far end of the platform was a squat little cube of an office, with a few stacks of crates near it, from which the business of the platform and dock was executed.

 [//]: # (### Chips quits)

 As soon as the lines were secured Chips hauled two large and frayed black canvas duffels containing all her gear up from the cargo hold catwalk and onto the deck.
 From there she threw the heavy bags across to the dock where Gregory made sure they landed without falling off into the water on the other side.
 She left Hemi with an awkward hug on the deck of the _Prospect_, then made the jump across to the dock where she hefted her bags and patted Gregory on the back affectionately before walking up the dock towards the platform.
-Hemi and Gregory watched her until she got to the far side of the platform, where it did not take long for her to hail a passing boat that would take her into the center-city shipping labor yards.
+Hemi and Gregory watched her until she got to the far side of the platform, where it did not take long for her to hail a passing boat that would take her into the center-city labor yards for shipping.

 After Chips had disappeared off the far side of the platform, Gregory was ready to get to work.
 "Should we set up the gangway Hemi?"

 "Yes.
-But rather than messing with our own winch, let's ask if we can use the crane," said Hemi, pointing to the crane leaning above their heads.
+But rather than messing with our own winch, let's ask if we can use the crane," said Hemi, pointing to the rusty metal structure leaning above their heads.

 Hemi retrieved a clipboard full of papers that he had left on the catwalk, climbed down the side of the _Prospect_, and jumped over to the dock to join Gregory.
 They made their way up the dock and onto the platform.
 Nobody had yet come out to greet them.
 Hemi knocked heavily on the door of the little square building.

 A few minutes later it was opened by a squat, fat man wearing pince-nez.
-"Who are you?"
-He asked Hemi.
+"Who are you?" he asked Hemi.

 "Hemi Howell, Deck Boss on the _Prospect_."
 Hemi nodded towards the boat.
 "We have a delivery."
 Hemi handed the fat man the clipboard.

 "Ah.
 I'm the dock boss here," said the man as he scanned the top page, lifted it, and ran a bulbous finger down the center of the second page.
 Unlike most of the residents in Stilt City, the dock boss looked like he had spent most of his working life inside.
-"Ah, Trinity.
+"Ah, Miss Mai.
 We expected you two fucking days ago."
 He looked disappointed.
 "Authority trouble?"

-"An Authority boat took its toll on our progress."
-Hemi confirmed.
+"An Authority boat took its toll on our progress," Hemi confirmed.

 The man let out a small sound of indignation.
 "Well, you can start unloading if you want to.
 I'll bring my crew in to help.
 It'll take them an hour or two to assemble though."